Fuel tank fittings and connections

 Remote filling

-A remote fill refers to if your tank is topped up at a fill point that’s outside of the bund or drip tray.
-When using a remote fill pipe, you must use a drip tray to catch and spills and prevent environmental damage.
+A remote fill refers to when your tank is topped up at a fill point that’s outside of the bund or drip tray.
+When using a remote fill pipe, you must use a drip tray to catch any spills and prevent environmental damage.

 Secondary containment